tenstorrent/tt-metal/tech_reports/tensor_layouts/tensor_layouts.md

 The main purpose of sharding is to keep data local.
 While an interleaved L1 tensor can also be distributed across banks in multiple cores, sharding offers a more explicit mapping of pages.
 This allows us to ensure that each core works on a specific portion of memory that is kept local within its respective L1 memory.

+#### 4.2.1 User Interface
+The sharded tensor requires more detailed memory config with the shard shape, core grid, shard strategy.

 The following is example code to specify the above example:
 ```
 torch_a = torch.randn((64, 64), dtype=torch.bfloat16)